gabmoreira/maks/README.md

 ### Datasets

 The datasets are provided as .g2o files.
 You will find certain datasets with a naming convention like "\_SO3.g2o".
 These were the ones used in our ICCV paper [1].
-The difference between e.g., sphere.g2o and sphere_SO3.g2o is that the former was cleaned of repeated edges.
+The difference between e.g., sphere.g2o and sphere_SO3.g2o is that the former was cleaned of repeated edges and has no vertex/node information, only edge measurements.

 Some of the original datasets can be found [here](https://lucacarlone.mit.edu/datasets/):